imennajar/python-challenge/README.md

         # net total amount
         net_amount = net_amount + float(row[1])

-        #assign the value of each profit/lost and their date respectively to the lists a and c
+        #assign the value of each profit/loss and its date respectively to the lists a and c
         a.append(float(row[1]))
         c.append(row[0])

-    #assign the changes of each profit/loses and their dates respectively in list b and d
+    #assign the changes of each profit/loss and their dates respectively in list b and d
     for j in range (len(a)-1):

         x=((a[j+1]-a[j]))